ksjgh/SDCND/Term2_Robotics_Sensor_Fusion/05_Project_MPC_Control/README.md

 ### 5.Further Improvements
 * I think N&dt should be changed dynamically related to velocity and enviroment complexity.<br>

-* Applying Reinforcement Learning can be a good try.
+* Applying Reinforcement Learning can be next project.